EricZinda/InductorProlog/readme.md

 Inductor Prolog Compiler
 ========================
 This lightweight Prolog compiler was first used in production in an iPhone strategy game called [Exospecies](https://www.exospecies.com).
 Visit the [Exospecies Blog](https://www.exospecies.com/blog) for more details.
+It was designed for use with the [Hierarchical Task Network Engine](https://github.com/EricZinda/InductorHtn) but can also be used standalone as a simple embedded Prolog compiler.

 It is designed to be small, memory constrained, and used as an implementation detail of an app... *not* as an interactive prolog compiler.
 That means it has features like:

 - Small and easy to debug and extend.
 I wanted something I could understand.
 - Constrained feature set (see below for a non-exhaustive list of features it *doesn't* support).
 I only implemented what was required to implement the Heirarchical Task Network AI algorithm (see blog above for more details)